christalf/Getting-CleaningData_CourseProject/README.md

 2. `tidyFinalData.txt` file.
 It's the final tidy dataset produced and exported by the analysis script peviously mentioned.
 3. `CodeBook.md` file.
-It describes the variables, the data, and all the work and transformations or work that you performed to clean up the data.
+It describes the variables, the data, and all the work and transformations performed to clean up the data.
-4. Finally, the compressed downloaded raw dataset and the folder `UCI HAR Dataset` with all the uncompressed raw files.
+4. Finally, the uncompressed downloaded raw dataset under the folder `UCI HAR Dataset`.

 ***